-These rules are designed for use with 25mm miniatures - the easiest popular scale to see when remote gaming - but could be played with smaller miniatures by substituting centimeters for inches, or halving base sizes, ranges, and distances.
-Popular basing systems will work (if you play $DB^$ , Field of Glory, or ADLG no re-basing is required).
-The focus of the game is from the mid-14th century to the beginning of the 16th, covering the Hundred Years' War, the Wars of the Roses, the Burgundian conflicts, and the conflicts of the Condottieri in Italy.
-It is strictly limited in scope: field battles in Western Europe during the later Middle Ages.
-(This tight focus allows for much simplification, by reducing the number of troops types and tactics which must be accommodated.)
+These rules are designed for use with 25mm miniatures - the easiest popular scale to see when remote gaming, and the most eye-catching in a crowded convention setting - but could be played with smaller miniatures by substituting centimeters for inches, or halving base sizes, ranges, and distances.
+Popular basing systems will work (if you play DBR or Field of Glory no re-basing is required).
+The focus of the game is from the start of the 16th century to the middle, covering battles through Ceresole in the 1542-1546 war.
+The final installment of the Italian Wars, ending in 1559, witnessed an increased degree of discipline leading to closer integration of pike and shot, as well as the beginning of the primacy of pistol-armed cavalry.
+This era is not covered by this game, having a stronger resemblance to the French Wars of Religion and the early part of the 80 Years' War than to the earlier Hapsburg-Valois conflicts in Italy.